 FSD has focused its efforts on increasing attendance on multiple levels, as it experienced a slight decrease in overall daily roll counts.
-This year, the attendance rate iss 94.75% compared to 95.04% last year.
+This year, the attendance rate is 94.75% compared to 95.04% last year.
 In response to this, FSD has implemented the Saturday School Opportunity for Attendance Recovery (SSOAR) at all school sites - including our sites with students of highest need.
 SSOAR is an event held over twelve to fourteen Saturdays at each school for students to receive academic instruction and enrichment, and provides incentives for students to participate.

 FSD has also narrowed its focus regarding chronic absenteeism, where students with disabilities, Foster and Homeless Youth are performing at a very low level based on data from the California Dashboard.
-27.7 of Foster youth were chronically absent, 36.4% of students experiencing Homelessness were in this category, and 22.3% of students with disabilities also were chronically absent.
+27.7% of Foster youth were chronically absent, 36.4% of students experiencing Homelessness were in this category, and 22.3% of students with disabilities also were chronically absent.
+These three data points has provided the Fullerton School District with Differentiated Assistance - technical help provided to school districts that may be underperforming in multiple areas.

 In response, FSD worked with the Orange County Department of Education to conduct a root cause analysis surrounding chronic absenteeism for the aforementioned student groups.
 This led to the creation of an attendance roadmap for FSD, which begins with an attendance team consisting of administrators, teachers, support staff, social service assistants, and nurses.
 The team will be charged with analyzing attendance trends, identify causes of absenteeism at broad and focused levels, and coordinating multi-tiered strategies.
 At the ground level, there will be a significant amount of efforts to engage directly with families to ensure that basic needs are met, and that barriers to consistent school attendance are addressed.
+The effectiveness of these actions will be measured through attendance rate data as well as state indicator data.